-The latest rather special thing we’ve picked up is The Crystal Goblet: Sixteen Essays on Typography, by Beatrice Warde.
-We hunted this down (translation: looked on abebooks.co.uk) after attending the Beatrice Warde Memorial Lecture at the St Bride Foundation last week.
+The latest rather special thing I’ve picked up is The Crystal Goblet: Sixteen Essays on Typography, by Beatrice Warde.
+I hunted this down (translation: looked on abebooks.co.uk) after attending the Beatrice Warde Memorial Lecture at the St Bride Foundation last week.
 The lecture was by the letterpress studio The Counter Press, and was a real corker.
 During the talk, David and Elizabeth from the press showed a series of slides featuring quotations from Beatrice Warde’s writings.

 Beatrice Warde (1900–1969) was a writer, lecturer, historian and expert on typography, as well as marketing manager for Monotype.
 The Crystal Goblet is a collection of 16 of her essays.
 Initially she wrote under the pseudonym ‘Paul Beaujon’ – in this excerpt from a 1959 interview with Warde she explains why: